codlark/cls-docs/docs/Quick-Ref.md

         }
     }

-## Briks
+## Macros

-Briks feature a name surrounded by square brackets with optional arguments separated by vertical bars.
+Macros feature a name surrounded by square brackets with optional arguments separated by vertical bars.

     [column name]
     [substr| [next column] | 1| 1]

-Most briks you'll use will likely be column briks or user briks.
-Briks are evaluated recursively, if a brik returns a brik then that brik will be evaluated too.
+Most macros you'll use will likely be column macros or user macros.
+Macros are evaluated recursively, if a macro returns a macro then that macro will be evaluated too.

 ## Comments